You have the best business in your category. You have the most refined product available.

 I have a keen eye for grammar, tone, and style.
 No misspelled word or misplaced comma gets by me.
 This is why I was a go-to copyeditor throughout my career.
 I find ways to make copy stronger and clearer so the layout might change.
 Remember.
 My goal is to get your (well-defined) selling message across in front of genuine prospects.

-Q: Have you worked with digital media?
+Q: Have you written specifically for digital media?
 Social media?

 Digital communications impact all my clients in some way.
 I draw from experience in television, radio, on-air, on-camera, production, writing and promotions.
 Today, media has evolved.
 Interactive email, video, interactive recorded webinars are important.
 They should be part of your consideration.
 You are likely to find huge advantages.
 These advantages could apply to your persuasive copy and to your business.